chaos-mesh/website/versioned_docs/version-2.8.4/configure-enabled-namespace.md

 <PickHelmVersion>{`helm upgrade chaos-mesh chaos-mesh/chaos-mesh -n chaos-mesh --version latest --set controllerManager.enableFilterNamespace=true`}</PickHelmVersion>

-For `helm upgrade`, you can set multiple parameters by adding multiple `--set` in the command.
+For `helm upgrade`, you can set multiple parameters by adding multiple `--set` to the command.
 Later settings override previous settings.
-For example, if you add `--set controllerManager.enableFilterNamespace=false -set controllerManager.enableFilterNamespace=true` in the command, it still enables this feature.
+For example, if you add `--set controllerManager.enableFilterNamespace=false --set controllerManager.enableFilterNamespace=true` to the command, this feature is still enabled.

 You can also specify a YAML file using the `-f` parameter to describe the configuration.
-Refer to [Helm upgrade](https://helm.sh/zh/docs/helm/helm_upgrade/#%E7%AE%80%E4%BB%8B) for more information.
+Refer to [Helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for more information.

 ## Add annotations to namespaces for Chaos experiments